edumardo/arduino-panzer/README.md

 Because buying one was too easy, better build and program it yourself!

+This project aims to control a RC tank using a programmable board, arduino, and implement the main features of other commercial products such as Heng Long, Toro or Taigen: classic movement, turret rotation, gun elevation, sound, smoke, lights etc.

 ## Parts

 1 x Heng Long chassis with gearbox